magenta-cuda/alt-w3tc-minify/README.md

 at W3TC.
 I don't think they are doing any automated testing.
 For an application of this size that has to be an absolute necessity.

-# Update of November 2019

-In November 2019 W3TC released a new version 0.11.0.
-With respect to JavaScript minification my analysis is still valid.
-The problems found in the analysis have not been fixed.

 # Update of July 2019

 I original wrote this plugin to set the vector of JavaScript files in W3TC's